browserengineering/book/book/visual-effects.md

 But we're not quite done.
-We still need to *isolate* the element and its subtree, in order to apply the clip path to only these elements, not to the entire backdrop.
-To achieve that we add an extra `saveLayer` in `paint_visual_effects`:
+We still need to *isolate* the element and its subtree, in order to apply the clip path to only these elements, not to the entire backdrop.[^extra-surface] To achieve that we add an extra `saveLayer` in `paint_visual_effects`:

+[^extra-surface]: This is one of the extra surfaces I mentioned earlier, and an example of why there may be more surfaces than groups.

 ``` {.python}
 def paint_visual_effects(node, display_list, rect):